Broadcom: Products

-Network interface controllers

 Vendors have included Broadcom NICs in their products.
-For example, Dell PowerEdge M-Series blade-server products may be fitted with Dell-supplied Dual Port Broadcom NetXtreme 5709 Gigabit Ethernet port adapters.

-Data storage

-Systems on a chip (SoCs) for hardrives that embeds read channels, hard disk controllers, PHYs, and DDR memory interfaces on one single silicon chip.
+For example, select Dell PowerEdge blade servers have Broadcom-powered Ethernet port adapters as an add-in card.
+Other vendors such as Apple, Hewlett Packard Enterprise, and Raspberry Pi also use Broadcom NICs.

 Vulnerabilities in SoC WiFi stack

 In April 2017, Google's Project Zero investigated Broadcom's SoC WiFi stack and found that it lacked "all basic exploit mitigations - including stack cookies, safe unlinking and access permission protection," allowing "full device takeover by Wi-Fi proximity alone, requiring no user interaction."
 Numerous smartphones, such as by Apple, Samsung and Google were affected.

 Jericho2

 Jericho2 is a programmable Ethernet switch chip that has up to 10 Tbit/s switching capacity per device.